 Problem Statement

-Within the PureCloud platform, there are several scripts that generate security reports contain information about different potential vulterabilities.
+Within the PureCloud platform, there are several scripts that generate security reports containing information about different potential vulnerabilities.
 These scripts are referred to as modules.
-Currently, the security reports of a module are not centralized to one location, which makes it challenging to view the most recent or critical alerts about it.
+Currently, the security reports of modules are not centralized to one location, which makes it challenging to view the most recent or critical alerts.
 Within Interactive Intelligence's platform, there are only a few modules that we need to collect information for, but each can have many reports to be displayed.

 Project Goal and Benefits